davidsherlock/edd-all-access-flat-rates/README.md

 # Easy Digital Downloads - All Access Flat Rates
-Override the Easy Digital Downloads All Access weighted commission calculation and reward vendors with a flat rate amounts.
+Override the Easy Digital Downloads All Access weighted commission calculation and reward vendors with flat rate amounts.